wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### wis2box FTP

-To allow your data to be accessible over FTP you can use the 'wis2box-ftp'-image.
+To allow your data to be accessible over FTP you can use the 'wis2box-ftp' image.
 This container provides a service that forwards data received over FTP to MinIO.

-Create a new file `ftp.env` using any text-editor, and give it the following content:
+Create a new file `ftp.env` using any text editor, and add the following content:

 ```console
 MYHOSTNAME=trainer-limper.wis2.training